ethereum/web3.py/docs/filters.rst

             # # (slow down scan after starting to get hits)
             self.chunk_size_decrease = 0.5

-            # Factor how fast we increase chunk size if no results found
+            # Factor how fast we increase chunk size if no results are found
             self.chunk_size_increase = 2.0

         @property